A2Amir/Fully-Convolutional-Networks--FCNs--/README.md

 # 1. Introduction

-In this Repo, I will cover fully convolutional networks, object detection, semantics segmentation and inference optimizations.
-Finally, I'll apply these concepts and techniques to train and supervise semantic segmentation network and test my result on automotive videos.
+In this Repo,first I will cover fully convolutional networks and semantics segmentation, then I'll apply these concepts and techniques to train and supervise semantic segmentation network.

 A typical convolutional neural network might consist of a series of convolution layers followed by fully connected layers and ultimately a soft max activation function.
 This is a great architecture for a classification task like is this a picture of a hotdog?